 (2010 – 2013)

-Over the past many years, 100% of our master’s degree program graduates have found Clinical Fellowship positions within three months of starting a search.
-A sizeable proportion of graduates have jobs prior to commencement.
+Close to 100% of our master’s degree program graduates have found Clinical Fellowship positions within three months of starting a search.
+Many graduates have jobs prior to commencement.

 |Period||Employment Rate in Profession|